Tuesday, 23 May 2023

 A quick return of the Mara less than a season later was something I was more-than-happy to see.
 Not only was he a great monster, but the writer who had created him was absolutely brilliant.
 If we were going to get another mind-blowingly incredible script like Kinda, then bring that damn Mara back!

 Snakedance also creates some excellent world-building through some very clever devices.
-Oftentimes, we learn about Manussan culture by simply watching it action.
+Oftentimes, we learn about Manussan culture by simply watching it in action.
 The Punch and Judy puppet show alludes to the idea that this world has been heavily-influenced by humanity.
-But having a snake puppet emerge at the end of the performance to devour Punch shows the way the Sous-maran Empire distorted the tradition.
+But having a snake puppet emerge at the end of the performance to devour Punch displays how the Sous-Maran Empire distorted the tradition.
 The great parade and commemorative ritual in Part Four also reveals much about the people of Manussa.
 Yes, there's still some expository dialogue from various characters to help explain certain aspects of the civilisation.
 But just letting us observe these various customs is a very rich and creative way to illustrate things.
 It shows rather than tells.

 It was great to take a deeper dive into how the Mara came about.
 It was also excellent to see, once more, how diabolically clever this wretched creature is.
 While so many other Doctor Who villains and/or monsters try to create armies or build superweapons to conquer us, the Mara uses our own psychological disadvantages against us.
 He preys upon our greed and insecurity.
 He enslaves us by driving us mad.
 Again, such a unique and interesting being totally merited this return appearance.
 Which is another great trait of the JNT era.
 He knew when to bring back a character.
 Whether it be a fun villain like Sil or the Rani.
 Or someone a bit more amoral like Lytton or Glitz.
-It was always great when someone exclusive to his production run returns.
+It was always great when these special characters return.

 Still, it's an absolutely gorgeous story.